tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   F031-01
             -   CREATE TABLE statement to create persistent base tables
             -   ``CREATE TABLE t20 (t20_1 INT NOT NULL);``
-            -   Fail.
-We always have to specify PRIMARY KEY (we only count this flaw once).
+            -   No. We always have to specify PRIMARY KEY (we only count this flaw once).
         *   -   F031-02
             -   CREATE VIEW statement
             -   ``CREATE VIEW t21 AS SELECT * FROM t20;``